mccurdyc/mrstudyr/README.md

 To create the visualization in the accompanying paper, a single function call is necessary: `create_random_sampling_graphs`.
 In the paper, the visualization is focused on the random sampling mutant reduction technique but, creating the same visualization for the operator sampling technique is just as easy, `create_operator_sampling_graphs`.
+If you are interested in comparing different percentage values, you can change those values in the `R/create.R` file under the respective function.

 Which produces the following visualization from the paper: